cjpvanderwouden/cjpvanderwouden/README.md

 ## CJP van der Wouden

-Econ + applied math..
+Econ.
 BSc at Maastricht, spend most of my time on silly projects I won't get graded on.

 ⚠️ *Finance bro, not engineer* — it runs, don't ask about edge cases